-Also known as deep bows or prostrations.
-Normally done in a set of three and normally done towards the altar, these are bows that lead immediately into a kneeling position and then quickly into a position with one’s forehead gently touching the floor.
+Deep bows or prostrations.
+Normally done in a set of three and towards the altar, these are bows that lead immediately into a kneeling position and then quickly into a position with one’s forehead gently touching the floor.
 The hands, palms upwards, are raised in a gesture symbolic of lifting the Buddha’s feet over one’s head.
 It’s appropriate to cultivate an attitude of emptying, letting go, receptivity and gratitude.
-As mentioned with regard to other matters, one should seek out instruction from a knowledgeable practitioner or teacher for the correct form and mental approach.
+One should seek out instruction from a knowledgeable practitioner or teacher for the correct form and mental approach.